Why you shouldn’t choose littermates

 • High level of anxiety when separated even if only for a very short amount of time.

-One of the main impacts is with a dog’s social skills.
-As littermate syndrome leads to hyper-attachment which means it is practically impossible for littermates to socialise with humans and other dogs, especially since they don’t have to opportunity to show their individual personality traits.
+Littermate syndrome can lead to hyper-attachment which means it is practically impossible for littermates to socialise with humans and other dogs, especially since they don’t have to opportunity to show their individual personality traits.

-But if you must adopt littermates then encourage independence from an early age, the three top tips for littermates include;
+But if you must do end up with littermates then encourage independence from an early age, the three top tips for littermates include;

 #2.
-Train puppies If you train littermates together, they will distract each other and make training even harder.
-Take the pups on individual walks, so they socialise with other dogs and create a closer bond with you.
+Train puppies separately.
+If you train littermates together, they will distract each other and make training even harder.
+Take the pups on individual walks, play games with them that encourage independence from each other and from you.
+Games like Cardboard Chaos which is a treasure hunt for food amongst your recycling.
+Scatter feeding in the garden is another good one.
+Which is just throwing food on the grass for them to hunt for it.

 Ultimately, professionals will advise against littermates but if you do choose to adopt littermates, make sure that you have enough time to train the dogs individually and that you keep an eye out for littermate problems and know how to handle the situation should any issues arise.